Photorealistic Depth of Field in CGI

 That's pretty much it about lenses for now.

 If you're interested in achieving Photo-realism in your renders, this blog on the effect of Bokeh on Photo-realism goes into greater depth.
+And if you want to go even more in-depth!
+There is the following blog on understanding lens aberrations in 3D.

 After Effects screenshot of the Blauw Films Bokeh Builder.
 Achieve realism in your 3D renders through custom aperature maps.